Why Should I Maintain Privacy In The Internet?

 birbsophone

-“Why should I care?”, is a question often asked to me when I talk about privacy.
-There are plenty of reasons to preserve your privacy, but before that I must present some definitions:
+“Why should I care?” is a question often asked when the concept of privacy is discussed.
+There are plenty of reasons to preserve your privacy.
+Before elaborating on this, some terms must be defined:

-Privacy, in my definitions: Personal data.
-This includes what you search up on the internet, or a video that you watched.
-Its literal definition is hiding something (like a conversation only between you and somebody else) personal.
+Privacy: When personal data is kept from prying eyes.
+Personal data as a term includes what you search up on the internet, or a video that you watched.
+Metadata sent to websites you visit.
+Its literal definition is keeping something (like a conversation only between you and somebody else) personal.

 Why Privacy